Physician Burnout: Signs, Symptoms & Prevention Strategies

 Recognize the Signs of Physician Burnout

 Understanding the definition of burnout in healthcare and spotting burnout symptoms early is vital to working effectively and staying healthy.
 Recent studies show that nearly half of U.S. physicians (45.8%) report experiencing signs of physician burnout [1].
-As a healthcare provider, you should carefully monitor these warning signs of physician burnout.
+Certain specialties or demographics are at high risk for burnout due to the demanding nature of healthcare environments.

-Emotional exhaustion
+Emotional exhaustion in burned out physicians

 • Feeling emotionally overextended